 - 1. The characteristics of the connection on which the request was received must satisfy at least one of the supported connection types defined by the constraints.
-If this rule is not satisfied, the container shall reject the request and redirect it to the HTTPS port. - 2.
+If this rule is not satisfied, the container shall reject the request and redirect it to the HTTPS port.2 - 2.
 The authentication characteristics of the request must satisfy any authentication and role requirements defined by the constraints.
-If this rule is not satisfied because access has been precluded (by an authorization constraint naming no roles), the request shall be rejected as forbidden and a 403 (SC\FORBIDDEN) status code shall be returned to the user.
-If access is restricted to permitted roles and the request has not been authenticated, the request shall be rejected as unauthorized and a 401 (SC\UNAUTHORIZED) status code shall be returned to cause authentication.
-If access is restricted to permitted roles and the authentication identity of the request is not a member of any of these roles, the request shall be rejected as forbidden and a 403 (SC\FORBIDDEN) status code shall be returned to the user.
+If this rule is not satisfied because access has been precluded (by an authorization constraint naming no roles), the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be returned to the user.
+If access is restricted to permitted roles and the request has not been authenticated, the request shall be returned to cause authentication.
+If access is restricted roles and the authentication.
+If access is restricted to permitted roles and the authentication.
+If access is restricted roles and the request shall be request is not a member of any of these roles, the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be returned to the user.